What are dads for, if not to advise their sons on how to get their jollies without embarrassing the family?

 Then, when Charles was 17, Philip arranged to send him abroad to Australia for a year, which would kindle his son's lifelong interest in exploration and anthropology.

-And Dad was right: Charles came back a man, albeit still a sensitive one.
+And Dad was right: Charles came back a more confident young man, albeit still a sensitive one.
 He spent his final year at Gordonstoun as head boy and joined the Sea Rescue Corps.
 His parents threw him an 18th birthday party with a band and 150 guests at Windsor Castle.

-At his father and great-uncle Dickie Mountbatten's urging, Charles attended Trinity College, Cambridge, where he became the first heir to the British throne to earn his degree.
+At his father and great-uncle Dickie's urging, Charles attended Trinity College, Cambridge, where he became the first heir to the British throne to earn his university degree.
 After that there were stints in the Royal Air Force and the Royal Navy and, like his father, he became a pilot.
-He also followed in Philip's footsteps as a conservationist, and then struck out on his own as a committed environmentalist, local agrarian concerns destined to dominate much of Charles' time in the future.
+He also followed in Philip's footsteps as a conservationist and committed environmentalist, local agrarian concerns destined to dominate much of Charles' time in the future.

 Philip, a painter himself, supported Charles' efforts as an artist, though even the prince's choice of medium—watercolors, rather than oils like his father—were also indicative of a different sensibility.

 At the same time, young Charles was taking Dickie Mountbatten's advice, plowing through girlfriends—some of them married—at a rapid clip.
-He first met Camilla Shand in 1971—and she proved the one who got away when she married British Army Major Andrew Parker Bowles (who previously had an affair with Princess Anne) in 1973.
+He first met Camilla Shand in 1971—and she proved the one who got away when she married British Army Major Andrew Parker Bowles (who also dated Princess Anne) in 1973.

 Charles first laid eyes on 16-year-old Lady Diana Spencer in 1978 when he was invited to Althorp, her family's estate, by one of his paramours, her older sister Lady Sarah Spencer.
 At his 30th birthday party, held at Buckingham Palace, Diana watched Charles dance with her sister, Camilla and others.

-Parker Bowles was a friend of the Queen Mother and her circle, so the couple were never far from the center of Charles' universe.
+Andrew Parker Bowles was a friend of the Queen Mother and her circle, so he and Camilla were never far from the center of Charles' universe.
 Charles and Camilla remained confidantes and, according to The Diana Chronicles, their affair was rekindled in 1979 when Charles was grief-stricken over the death of Uncle Dickie, who was killed along with his teenage grandson and another boy when an assassin's bomb blew up his fishing boat.